 Transfer the milk mixture to a blender or Vitamix.
 Add cacao powder (not cocoa powder), collagen protein powder, maca powder, and ground cinnamon.
 Blend the ingredients and gradually increase the speed from low to high for 1-2 minutes.

 You can immediately consume the hot chocolate, or you can transfer it to glass bottles and refrigerate overnight.
 I found that chilled hot chocolate lasts 1-2 days.

-This superfood hot chocolate homemade recipe is made with cashew milk, dates, cashew butter, cacao powder, collagen powder, maca powder, and ground cinnamon.
-This hot chocolate homemade recipe is dairy-free, buttery, sweet, chocolaty, filled with superfoods.
-Read to learn how to make hot chocolate with cacao powder.
+This DELICIOUS superfood hot chocolate homemade recipe is made with cashew milk, dates, cashew butter, cacao powder, collagen powder, maca powder, and ground cinnamon.
+It’s allergen-friendly, including dairy free, gluten free, and refined sugar-free.